Planet

 As a first for luxury brands, we achieved the Leadership in Energy and Environmental Design (LEED) certification in 2009.
 Providing a framework to create healthy, highly efficient and cost-saving green buildings, LEED is globally recognized as the leading certification for buildings and a symbol of sustainability excellence.

-We’ve increased LEED Construction and LEED Operation & Maintenance certifications by 57% from 2020 to 2021, reaching 66 LEED certified buildings in 2021 including our two Italian headquarters located in Florence and Milan, our headquarters in Shanghai, and stores mainly located in China and the USA.
+We’ve increased LEED Construction and LEED Operation & Maintenance certifications by 27% with respect to 2022, reaching 147 LEED certified buildings in 2023 including our three Italian headquarters located in Florence, Milan and Novara, our headquarters in Shanghai, and stores mainly located in China, Europe and the USA.

 On top of these achievements, our Italian offices are certified under the international ISO 14001 and the ISO 45001 standards and they follow its rigorous environmental health and safety management systems.
 All our Italian stores also achieved the health and safety ISO 45001 certification in 2019.